davidwdraper/EFFV2/SOP1.md

 - Shared logger; propagate `x-request-id`.
 - WAL audit flushes once per request.
 - SECURITY logs ≠ WAL logs.
+WAL not complete yet.
 - Every meaningful operation should be logged at `info` level.
 - Heavy instrumentation with `debug` logs for traceability.
 - When the Logger service is complete, log levels will be runtime-adjustable and can optionally forward to the log DB for production triage.